I’m back with another #TravelTuesday post!!

 The beaches are for everyone.
 Up until “les grands vacances” in France, i.e. Summer holidays, dogs are allowed on the beach!
 From personal experience with Boss Dog, he utterly loves the beach.
 Not only dogs are allowed though, as horses are also permitted.
 In Normandy, there is a tradition of trotting races, meaning that many frequent the beach with their carts to race up and down the sands.
 It is quite a treat to see.

 The Surrounding Towns

 When planning a small day excursion out, I always research where I can stop and have a cheeky cup of coffee, or if I’m feeling more adventurous, a small beer.
-Now, the mount itself is littered with fantastic cafes and resteraunts, but you will have to pay the price of being a tourist!
-And to €5 coffee I say pish!
+Now, the mount itself is littered with fantastic cafes and restaurants, but you will have to pay the price of being a tourist!
+And to €5 coffee, I say pish!
 What do we do then?
 Well, we go to the surrounding area, to the beautiful local towns and villages.
 There are so many little places to explore and discover in both Normandy and Brittany, so don’t be afraid to explore.

 My personal favourites around the bay include:

 Granville, a staple town to go to, especially on a saturday as they have a huge market.

 Carolles, is a very tourist English-speaking area, that has a lot to offer.

 Brèhal, is another summer touristic town that has a tidal route to the beach and incredible sand dunes.

 Make the most out of visiting MSM and the surrounding area, whatever the weather and at any time of year.
 There is so much I haven’t mentioned in this post so if you have any questions about MSM, the history, and the surrounding area, leave a comment, send a message and I will gladly get back to you!